cyberark/secretless-broker/docs/docs/get_started/kubernetes_tutorial.md

 permalink: /docs/get_started/kubernetes_tutorial.html
 ---

-To get started with the Secretless Broker, try working through this tutorial, which goes through deploying the Secretless Broker with a sample application that uses a PostgresSQL database for backend storage.
+To get started with the Secretless Broker, try working through this tutorial, which goes through deploying the Secretless Broker with a sample application that uses a PostgreSQL database for backend storage.

-We have chosen a PostgresSQL database as the target service for this tutorial, however the Secretless Broker comes built-in with support for several other target services; check out our [reference](/docs/reference.html) for more info.
+We have chosen a PostgreSQL database as the target service for this tutorial, however the Secretless Broker comes built-in with support for several other target services; check out our [reference](/docs/reference.html) for more info.

 If you'd rather just see **the whole thing working end to end**, check out [our tutorial on github](https://github.com/cyberark/secretless-broker/tree/master/demos/k8s-demo), complete with shell scripts for walking through the steps yourself and configurable to suit your needs.